- Event

 Install a SIG_IGN disposition for SIGPIPE at application startup (POSIX-portable).

-On Linux, use MSG_NOSIGNAL on every send(2) — which write(_:) does not currently do.
+On Linux, use MSG_NOSIGNAL on every send(2) — which write(_:timeout:) does not currently do.

 A future release may set SO_NOSIGPIPE (macOS) or thread through MSG_NOSIGNAL (Linux) automatically; the current behavior inherits the platform defaults.